 The Color Run is an American event that happens all around the world, including around Wembley stadium in North London.
 You can buy tickets from their website to all their events, registering as a solo runner or in a team.
 I’ve run it twice, once with friends and once with Matt, and it’s a great day out!

-1. You get to dress up in all your swag.
+1. You get to dress up in all your Color Run swag.

 Who doesn’t love free stuff?
 Your race pack comes with a t-shirt, sweat band, temporary tattoos and your race number.
 You can also pay to add extras like hoodies and rainbow tutus.